wagerfield/onno/docs/api.md

 When the `transform` function is called with a `style` object, it iterates over the array of `renderers` and calls them each in turn with the provided `style` object.

-The arrays of style objects returned from each `render` function are then merged and returned in a _transformed_ `style` object.
+The arrays of style objects returned from each `render` function are then merged and returned.

 When calling the `transform` function, you can also pass and an _optional_ `theme` object as the second argument to lookup and resolve values from: